Playwright MCP should not be the next connector you add just because browser automation looks impressive.

 - inspect a live page that repo context alone cannot explain

-Do not keep it just because the demo was impressive.
+Do not keep it just because the demo looked good.
 Browser automation adds weight.
 It earns that weight only when browser evidence is part of the normal job.

 If your real need is still repository context rather than browser action, go back to GitHub MCP Server or the broader decision page How To Choose An MCP Server For GitHub Workflows.